Chad Johnson (TV personality): 2020 arrest and pornographic career

 On the afternoon of February 24, 2020, Johnson was arrested for robbery with domestic violence enhancement charges.
 The arrest stemmed from an incident with his girlfriend Annalise Mishler, who alleged that Johnson had assaulted her.
 When officers arrived, they found visible red marks on Mishler's face.
 Mishler also alleged that Johnson had punched a hole in a wall.
 Johnson was charged with one count of assault and battery, one count of corporal injury, one count of witness intimidation, one count of trespassing, and two counts of vandalism.

 After the arrest, most of Johnson's previously booked TV appearances were canceled and Johnson claimed to be beginning a career in pornography.
-In August of 2020, Johnson struck a plea deal with prosecutors in which he pleaded "no contest" to one count of vandalism and one count of intimidating a witness.
+In August 2020, Johnson struck a plea deal with prosecutors in which he pleaded "no contest" to one count of vandalism and one count of intimidating a witness.
 He was sentenced to 36 months probation, domestic violence classes, and faced a restitution hearing to be held a few months later.
 Four other charges of corporal injury, battery, trespassing, and vandalism were dropped as part of the deal.